jeffreykegler/old_kollos/notes/misc/strand.md

     - Call the current top of stack work item, `work-item`.

-    - We examine `work-item`, to determine if bocage nodes exist to create all the necessary links.

     - Any terminal bocage node that does not exist is created and added to the AVL.

     - LINK_LOOP:
-      For every bocage node needed for a link:
+      For every bocage node

-      * Let `needed-node` be that bocage node.
+      call it `needed-node`,
+      that is needed by `work-item`
+      for a link,

-      * If `link-node` is not already in the bocage,
+      * If `needed-node` is not already in the bocage,

         - We set the `ready` flag to `FALSE`.

-        - We push a work item for `link-node` on top of the stack, if it is not on the stack already.
+        - We push a work item for `needed-node` on top of the stack, if it is not on the stack already.
           We use the stack memoization to track this.